oliverzzzzaaa/Dubble-Bubble/README.md

   + Having a single user who can move left, right, up and down ladders, and shoot
   + Having bouncing balls that pop into two upon being shot
   + Having multiple difficulties with faster ball velocity
+  + User dies upon touching a ball.
+Game ends when user loses all his lives

   + Bonus: Snow levels with slippery floors